Interactions of Neutrino Wave Packets: Neutrino Interaction as a Lattice Problem

 It is now clear to see how this system evolves for arbitrary choices of $M$; the time evolution in momentum states thus takes the simple form

 Immediately, we may see that the (angular) frequency of oscillations is $G'M$, and crucially the evolution operator reduces to identity as $M\to\infty$.
 Observe that this trend in probability is independent of the choice of normalization in $H_\mathrm{mom}$; even if we were to adjust $G'$ as a function of $M$, the above analysis for $\min\{n(p_0)\}$ depends only on the normalized projector $H_\mathrm{mom,lat}/G'M$, whose individual matrix elements vanish as $M\to\infty$.
-However, we may normalize and thereby fix our frequency with varying $M$ if we choose $G'\to G'/M$.
 In fact, we may identify the trends plotted in Fig.~\ref{fig:nf-scatt_fits} exactly using the above form for our evolution in momentum.
 The first trough of $n(p_0)$ oscillations over time will occur at $G't_{\min}=\pi/M$, and so the survival probability is $1-4/M+4/M^2$.

 We should also point out that ordinary flavor swaps, resulting from forward scattering, vanish in this model as well.
 Trends similar to $n(p_0)$ can be observed for $n_e(p_0)-n_x(p_0)$ in numerical simulations of a two-flavor model, and these similarities may be expected from the factorized form of the Hamiltonian in Eq.~\eqref{eq:ham-factored}.
 The same trends are also observed when we irregularly space pairs of antipodal points on the circle of $\mathcal{P}_\circ$ (calculations not shown).